 When power outages occur, it’s always good to be prepared.
-Whether it's a maintenance outage or a blackout from an unexpected storm, here are some tips to help you prepare for outages and lessen the impact until the lights come back on.
+Whether it's a maintenance outage or a blackout from an unexpected storm, here are some tips to help you prepare for outages, stay online, and lessen the impact until the lights come back on.

 Preparing for an outage is easier than you think.
-Stocking up on a few supplies and planning ahead can help you stay safe and comfortable.
+Stocking up on a few supplies and planning ahead can help you stay safe, online, and comfortable.

 We work hard to prevent power outages, but they do happen occasionally.
 If you experience a blackout at home or work, here are some simple safety reminders: